Vogue or Visionary? Current Challenges and Future Opportunities in Situated Visualizations

 Schedule

-Assuming a 90-minute time-slot, the schedule will be as follows:
+The schedule for the panel session will be as follows:

 Time Title Speaker